toastedbreadandomelette/playground/Maths/Documents/intermediate_maths.md

         return n
 ```

-This technique is also used for dividing two numbers.

-## Dividing two numbers.

 ## Sieve of Eratosthenes
 Sieve of eratosthenes is a special method of marking [[basic_maths#Composite numbers|composite numbers]], leaving prime values unmarked: these values are then used to mark their multiples as composites.
 [A useful demonstration of this method can be found here](https://en.wikipedia.org/wiki/File:Sieve_of_Eratosthenes_animation.gif).